 Why do I think about this?
 I don't know.
 Maybe it's because I'm a parent and I struggle with my own ability to protect at all costs.
 Is there any worse scenario than what may have transpired between parent and child, husband and wife and friends in the final moments leading up to the crash?

 This is what my brain did to me all night Sunday, and all day on Monday.
-Did they have time to one another, were they praying, what were they saying to one another?
+Did they have time to embrace and hold one another, pray, tell them how much they were loved?

-My heart aches for Kobe and Gianna but also for John Altobelli, his wife Kerri and their daughter Alyssa.
-For Christina Mauser, the assistant coach.
-And for Sarah and Payton Chester who were mother and daughter, and for trusted pilot Ara Zobayan.
+My heart aches for Kobe and Gianna and for John Altobelli, his wife Kerri and their daughter Alyssa as well as Christina Mauser, the assistant coach.
+For Sarah and Payton Chester who were mother and daughter, and for trusted pilot Ara Zobayan.

 What I don't know, won't hurt me.